-1505.-All-intangible-personal-property-distributable-in the

-course-of-a-voluntary-disselution-of-a-business-association,-banking organization,-or-financial-organization-organized-under-the-laws of-or-created-in-this-State, that-is-unclaimed-by-the-owner within-two-years-after-the-date-for-final-distribution,-is-presumed abandoned.
+SEC.
+13. Section 1505 of the Code of Civil Procedure is repealed.
+1505.--All-intangible-personal-property-distributable-in the course-of-a-voluntary-disselution-of-a-business-association,-banking organisation,-or-financial-organisation-organised-under--the-laws of-or-ereated-in-this-State, that-is-unclaimed-by-the-owner within-two-years-after-the-date-for-final-distribution,-is-presumed abandoned.